 -from Beauty and Debris

 Because of its proximity and beauty, Heart Lake was a consistent motif and I photographed it through the final weeks of the fall and into winter with limited success.
-The snow reflected an enormous amount of ambient light which made it difficult to keep the camera in the proper shooting parameters but the season kept me corralled and I did whatever I could to stay busy.
-When spring rolled around I revisited the old and sought out the new: Heart Lake, Ausable River, Connery Pond Road, and many, many others.
-As always, some days were better than others, but I kept at it and learned something new every day, motivated by the feeling that I’d be leaving at some point.
+The snow reflected an enormous amount of ambient light which made it difficult to keep the camera in the proper shooting parameters but the season kept me close and corralled and I did whatever I could to stay busy.
+When spring rolled around, I revisited the old and sought out the new: Heart Lake, Ausable River, Connery Pond Road, and many, many others.
+As always, some days were better than others, but I kept at it and learned something new every day, motivated by the feeling that all this opportunity couldn’t last.

-By summer, I’d quit the lodge gig and returned to the van.
-I briefly got a room in Keene Valley which I paid for by working on the property and doing other side work for other locals, mostly labor jobs of some kind.
+By summer, I’d quit the lodge and returned to the van.
+I briefly got a room in Keene Valley which I paid for by working around the property and doing additional side work for other local residents.
 The money from the lodge and side work also allowed me to complete the extensive repairs needed on the van, which was a huge relief.
-By the fall of 2009, I knew I wouldn’t make it through another winter and I was feverish for pictures and constantly made the rounds to my spots.
-On a side job, digging a ditch for a gas line from a cabin to the road, the season’s first snow began to fall.
-I hurriedly completed the job, collected my pay, headed out of the mountains for the lowlands, and made it just as the ‘chains required’ signs came up – A quick stop in West Virginia to finish another cash job and then on to California and home.
+By the fall of 2009, I knew I wouldn’t make it through another winter and I was feverish for pictures and constantly made the rounds to my now, well-established shooting locations.
+On my last side job, while digging a vicious ditch for a remote cabin gas line, the season’s first snow began to fall.
+I hurriedly completed the job, collected my pay, headed out of the mountains for the lowlands and made it just as the ‘Chains Required’ signs came up.
+A quick stop in West Virginia to visit my friend’s, complete another side job and then on to California and home.